Daniel-Simoes/WebSocket-Chat/README.md

     <br>
 </h1>

-In this project I created a real time chat application that allow differents users to chat.
-I used Socket.io to manage real time WebSocket connections to a Node.js server.
-It will allow you to communicate real time chat messages with all clients connected to a single server.
+On this project, I created a real-time chat application that allows different users to chat.
+I used Socket.io to manage real-time WebSocket connections to a Node.js server.
+It will allow you to communicate in real-time chat messages with all clients connected to a single server.

-This entire project I used only JavaScript(`NodeJS` to backend and `ReactJS` to frontend).
+On this entire project, I only used JavaScript(NodeJS to backend and ReactJS to frontend).

-By the end of this project I could get a strong understanding of how to send and receive messages using WebSockets and `Socket.io` to make any real time application.
+By the end of this project, I was able to get a better understanding of how to send and receive messages using WebSockets and Socket.io to make any real-time application.

 ## 🖥 Apresentation